 The GAC unit log will be maintained at all times.
 In addition, maintenance records will be kept updated on the GAC log as well as the dry-erase board located within the GAC building.
 Filters also need to be inventoried on a bi-weekly basis.
 A copy of the GAC unit log will be provided to the CSSA Environmental Office and faxed to the project manager every Friday so the monthly reports can be generated.
-Parsons will provide the completed TPDES discharge monitoring reports (DMR) for Outfalls 002 and 004 to CSSA on a monthly basis.
+Parsons will provide the completed TPDES discharge monitoring reports (DMR) for Outfalls 002 and 004 to CSSA on a monthly basis and assist in submittal of the DMRs to TCEQ.
 Outfall samples are collected dependent upon the gallons of groundwater treated.
 An estimated volume of sampling based on the previous two years of Outfall 002 operation has been used.